paixols/Google-Pay/README.md

 - Donwload or clone this repo.
 - Deploy a Firebase project from your terminal using the google cloud functions found [here](https://github.com/paixols/Google-Pay/tree/master/googlePayCloud).
 - Enable Firebase e-mail authentication for your Firebase project.
-- Upgrade to Firebase project to Flame or Blaze plan to be able to work with Google Cloud Functions.
+- Upgrade your Firebase project to Flame or Blaze plan to be able to work with Google Cloud Functions.
 - Add your google-services.json file to your Android project.
 ```
 goole-services.json